 INKE has grown out of the community fostered by the Digital Humanities Summer Institute, held every June at U Victoria (in collaboration with a network of DH training institutes including those at U Oxford, Leipzig U, and U Maryland).
 Hosted by the Electronic Textual Cultures Lab, DHSI has welcomed more than 1200 people from around the world to its warm, collegial training environment.

-INKE works with local community, graduate students, and emerging scholars through the interface design, textual studies, and modelling and prototyping research groups, including contributors to Archbook, The Social Edition of the Devonshire Manuscript, New Radial, and the Dynamic Table of Context.
+INKE works and has worked with local community, graduate students, and emerging scholars through the Interface (prev.
+Interface Design), Modelling (prev.
+Modelling & Prototyping), and previous Textual Studies clusters, including contributors to Archbook, The Social Edition of the Devonshire Manuscript, New Radial, and the Dynamic Table of Contexts.

 Cover Image Copyright: